John-Kostick/vzome-sharing/_posts/2022-05-08-Five-Cube-Systems-10-07-38.md

   <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/08/10-07-38-Five-Cube-Systems/Five-Cube-Systems.png" />
 </vzome-viewer>

-Here the color coded planes of the 5 cubes are projected out to 30 squares aligned with a Rhobicosidodecahedron.
-Within this polyhedron, the 5 cubic systems are at least partially intersecting each other.
+Here the color coded planes of the 5 cubes are projected out to 30 squares aligned with a Rhombicosidodecahedron.
+Within this polyhedron, the 5 cubic systems are at least partially entangled with each other.
 From this hull outward, the 5 3-axis systems can emerge from intersection.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/08/10-08-46-Rhombicosidodeca/Rhombicosidodeca.vZome" >